Securing Web Services

 Creating and Adding SAML Tokens

-This chapter describes how to add a SAML token to the WS-Security header element.
-It discusses the following topics:
+This topic describes how to add a SAML token to the WS-Security header element.

 With InterSystems IRIS SOAP support, you can add a SAML token to the WS-Security header element.